Pages

 Having never knit a yoked sweater, this is a learning experience for me; I love a challenge.
 Knit from the bottom up, it's hemmed instead of ribbed at the bottom edge, a nice, elegant finish.
 If I only knew how to work steeks into a pattern, I'd of done that, but since I have no clue how to set it all up, I am (miserably) knitting the body back and forth in one seamless piece.
 My purling is looser than my knitting, so I will place my trust in the blocking gods once the thing is finished and hope it evens out with a good bath and a block.

-The hem is folded and knit together with the frontside stockinette, which is a very tidy, sturdy finish.
+The hem is folded and knit together with the front side stockinette, which is a very tidy, sturdy finish.
 Love it!
 The last few days have been miles and miles of stockinette, and I've achieved 10" in length, incorporating some gentle waist shaping.
 My shaping differs from the pattern here and I'm working it out my own way; it'll be an inch to an inch and a half shorter in total length, too.

 Stay tuned, and wish me luck.